mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

 ---
-title: "Why you might contribute"
+title: "Why and how to contribute"
-heading: "Why you might contribute"
+heading: "Why and how to contribute"
 weight: 1
 ---